Last reviewed February 2020

 Price of Government.
 St. Paul: Minnesota Management & Budget.
 (HJ2053.M6 P72)

-Proposed Biennial Budget Presented by Governor to Legislature.
+Governor's Proposed Biennial Operating Budget.
 St. Paul: Office of the Governor.
-(HJ11.M6425a, HJ2053.M6) (Required by Minnesota Statutes 16A.11) (Proposed budgets from 1925/27 to the present are available in the Minnesota Legislative Library.)
+(HJ11.M6425a, HJ2053.M6) [Required by Minnesota Statutes 16A.11; many proposed budgets available online; all proposed budgets from 1925/27 to the present are available in print the Minnesota Legislative Library]

 (articles in reverse chronological order)